systelab/seed-dotnet/README.md

 ### Prerequisites

 You need [git][git] to clone the seed-dotnet repository.
-In order to buil the application you will neednVisual Studio 2017 and [.Net Core][dotnet].
+In order to build the application you will need Visual Studio 2017 and [.Net Core][dotnet].

 ### Clone `seed-dotnet`